Table of Contents

-The Gold Nugget tangerine tree is a robust grower that produces medium-sized fruits with a distinctive flavor.
+The Gold Nugget tangerine tree is a robust grower that produces medium-sized fruits with a distinctive flavour.
 The fruit resembles oranges rather than tangerines.
-Keep your mind, though, that your Gold Nugget will only yield fruit every other year.
+Remember that your Gold Nugget will only yield fruit every other year.

 Every second year, Chinese Honey tangerine trees produce fruit, but they are such heavy growers that you may need to prop the limbs to keep them from breaking under the weight of the fruit!
 The fruits are extremely sweet and almost orange-sized.

-The Kara tangerine tree is a medium to big tree with a drooping, open habit.
+The Kara tangerine tree is medium to big with a drooping, open habit.
 In alternate years, it produces abundant fruit with soft, rich, and delicious flesh.
-It has a distinct flavor and aroma.
+It has a distinct flavour and aroma.
 The tree is a hybrid between King and Owari Satsuma.

 Growing Tangerines In Pots

-Follow steps to growing tangerines in pots, and enjoy the taste of Tangerines
+Follow the steps to growing tangerines in pots, and enjoy the taste of Tangerines.

 Tangerine trees flourish in zones 8b through 11 in general.
 These plants are colder resilient than many other citrus trees, but they rarely survive a harsh freeze and must be protected in the winter in frost-prone areas.